advanced-computer-lab/AclProject/README.md

 # AclProject
-The following Project is a complete implementation of a Flight Booking Website using MERN stack
+The following Project is a complete implementation of a Flight Booking Website using MERN stack that simulate a thorough experience of reserving a flight.

 ## Table of Contents